 If you are using one of these POS systems, please follow their more specific instructions.

 Our Premier Connection partners allow retailers to quickly activate an inventory feed through a formal integration or by following step-by-step instructions.
-For more info, head here.
+For more info about making your POS a premier connection, head here.

 Rain POS (real-time connection!)